Asahi says to buy AB InBev's Eastern European beer brands for $7.8 billion

 TOKYO Japan's Asahi Group Holdings (2502.T) said it will buy five eastern European beer brands from Anheuser-Busch InBev (ABI.BR) for 7.3 billion euros ($7.8 billion), in the largest purchase of a foreign beer operation by a Japanese brewer.

-Anheuser-Busch InBev had agreed to sell the brands, which include the Czech market leader Pilsner Urquell, Poland's Tyskie and Lecher and Hungary's Dreier, to help get clearance from competition regulators for its $100 billion takeover of SABMiller.
+Anheuser-Busch InBev had agreed to sell the brands, which include the Czech market leader Pilsner Urquell, Poland's Tyskie and Lech and Hungary's Dreher, to help get clearance from competition regulators for its $100 billion takeover of SABMiller.

 The deal, expected to close in the first half of next year, would be Asahi's biggest acquisition and its latest purchase in Europe, where it has already bought SABMiller Western European brands Peroni and Grolsch.